 - Vehicle Roof: You may store your rtt year-round on your vehicle’s roof.
 You may achieve this with rooftop tents designed with a robust ABS fiberglass shell or one made to endure the weather.

 1. Thule Tepui Kukenam 3

 The Thule Tepui Kukenam 3 is a great roof for any car.
 Two adults can ride inside if luggage is left outside.
 It’s quicker to set up than hard-shell tents.
 Unfolding the tent’s hinged platform takes less than ten minutes.

-Durable 600D ripstop sidewalls and a 420D rainfly.
-Sun won’t fade or mold it.
-I’ve spent days and nights in a Kukenam during violent storms that make you question sleeping “in the wild.”
+Durable 600D ripstop sidewalls and a 420D rainfly The sun won’t fade or mold it.
+I’ve spent days and nights in Kukenam during violent storms that make you question sleeping “in the wild.”
 It’s one of the few Thule Tepui tents with lightweight replacement canopies, making it a good alternative for summer camping trips.
 The Kukenam 3 will keep you warm and dry in a storm.

 What we like